Friday 20 October 2023

 We walked back downhill to where the road crossed Hoswick Burn and the village climbs up the side of the hill opposite.

-It was fairly obvious that the warbler was not on view as various birders were standing around hopefully looking at trees and bushes.We met Rob by the burn who told us the warbler had been discovered at the back of the now closed Orca Inn further up in the village but had been lost to view.It had been photographed and it definitely was a Yellow Warbler, probably carried across the Atlantic by the westerly gales of the last two days.
+It was fairly obvious that the warbler was not on view as various birders were standing around looking hopefully at trees and bushes.We met Rob by the burn who told us the warbler had been discovered at the back of the now closed Orca Inn further up in the village but had been lost to view.It had been photographed and it definitely was a Yellow Warbler, probably carried across the Atlantic by the westerly gales of the last two days.

 We stood about not quite sure where to go or what to do.
 Rob's phone beeped an alert.